SiENcE/luis/luis/luis-api-documentation.md

 ```lua
 luis.isLayerEnabled(layerName)
 ```
+- `layerName`: string - The name of the layer to check

-Returns a boolean indicating whether the specified layer is enabled.
+- Returns: boolean - Whether the layer is enabled

 ## Element Management